Frequently Asked Questions...

 Reservation Fees from people who are just "shopping" from different breeders or who are not entirely committed to adopting a puppy from us can significantly increase the number of people on our reservation list.
 This can give a false estimate for serious buyers about when they can expect to take a puppy, and this can prevent truly committed families from reserving one of our puppies.

-In the event that a family decides not to choose a puppy from us, we still expect to be compensated for our time and efforts, and the Reservation Fee covers this.
+In the event that a family decides not to choose a puppy from us, we will refund your reservation fee in less a $50 Admin Fee.

 If you decide to move forward with me, as soon as you pay the Reservation Fee you will gain access to all things regarding your future puppy.
 You can read in detail here